charlie2951/tt_um_charlie2951_counterdff/docs/info.md

 ## How it works

-This is a simple full adder
+This is a simple 4 bit ripple counter using D flip flop

 ## How to test

-Apply A, B, Cin from switches and observer sum and carry on LEDS
+Apply clock and observe count pattern on LEDS

 ## External hardware